blrobin2/blrobin2.github.io/_posts/2023-10-16-manhunt-in-space.md

 letterboxd_url: https://boxd.it/50jtQ9
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* An adventure from tomorrow for today's troubled teens
+- An adventure from tomorrow for today's troubled teens
-* You ever dance with the devil in the pale moonlight?
+- You ever dance with the devil in the pale moonlight?
-* This is the dark forbidden area, full of secrets and shame
+- This is the dark forbidden area, full of secrets and shame
-* Nice booger collection
+- Nice booger collection
-* I'm not a traitor!
+- I'm not a traitor!